sous-chefs/rvm/README.md

 Use this recipe by itself if you want RVM installed for specific users in isolation with Rubies installed, etc.

-## user_install

-Installs the RVM codebase for a list of users (selected from the `node['rvm']['user_installs']` hash).
-This recipe includes *default*.

-Use this recipe by itself if you want RVM installed for specific users in isolation but want each user to handle installing Rubies, invoking LWRPs, etc.

 ## vagrant